 How long does tuna last in the fridge?

-Fresh tuna should be consumed within 1-2 days when stored in the fridge.
-Always ensure it is covered or stored in an airtight container to maintain its freshness.
+Fresh tuna should be eaten within 1–2 days in the fridge, covered or in an airtight container.

 Can I use canned tuna in my bowl?